usnistgov/sesame/doc/tutorial/tuto3.rst

    defects.

 **Solvers options:**

 * Both :func:`~sesame.solvers.poisson_solver` and
   :func:`~sesame.solvers.ddp_solver` can make use of the MUMPS library if Sesame was built against it.
 For that, pass the argument ``use_mumps=True`` to these functions.

 * For large systems where a direct computation of the Newton correction is impractical, we made possible to use an iterative solver.
 Use the argument ``iterative=True`` to activate it.
 Note that we have not tested this feature extensively and a solution is not guaranteed.

-* We implemented to ways of computing the Newton correction, one seems to give a slower convergence.
+* We implemented two ways of computing the Newton correction, one seems to give a slower convergence.
 It can be useful to use it when the default route fails to convergence.
 The parameter ``eps`` sets the Newton error above which the slow converging Newton correction is used.
 This seems to be useful when using the iterative inner solver.